 the collaborative by-laws, as applicable;

-a detailed description of proposed programs and services for the current year;
+a description of proposed program areas and services; and

-the current location(s) or planned location(s) of the collaborative program(s); and

 any other information as required by the Commissioner or Board to clarify the intent or purpose of the collaborative.

 (b) The Board shall approve or disapprove a collaborative agreement or any amendment to such agreement, upon a recommendation by the Commissioner as to whether the collaborative agreement or amendment meets the standards in M.G.L. c.
 40, § 4E and 603 CMR 50.00.